nilsmehlhorn/blog/posts/angular-material-paginated-datasource/index.md

 This method is accepting a
 [partial representation](https://www.typescriptlang.org/docs/handbook/utility-types.html#partialt)
 of our query model.
-We combine this new query with the last one by accessing the `BehaviorSubject` and merging both queries via the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).
+We combine this new query with the last one by accessing the `BehaviorSubject<Q>` and merging both queries via the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).
 This way old query properties won't be overridden when only one